 Tags

 Every object has a main tag, which signifies the type of object being described.
 In addition, any number of additional tags can be assigned as well via the tags attribute.
-You can use either the main tag or any of the tags as query sources in Live Queries — examples below.
+You can use either the main tag or any of the tags as query sources in Lua Integrated Query — examples below.

 Every page in your space is available via the page tag.
-You can attach additional tags to a page, by either specifying them in the tags attribute Frontmatter, or by putting additional Tags in a stand alone paragraph with no other (textual) content in them, for instance check the very first line of this page that says #level/intermediate.
+You can attach additional tags to a page, by either specifying them in the tags attribute Frontmatter, or by putting additional Tags in a stand alone paragraph with no other (textual) content in them.

 In addition to ref and tags, the page tag defines a bunch of additional attributes as can be seen in this example query: